 Creating Study Flashcards with the Help of your Printer

-In order to make your own set you will need cardstock, glue or two-sided tape, scissors, adhesive spray, laminating film (available by the roll or in pre-cut 11x13 sheets, can buy it online, in stores or directly from most paper companies) and plenty of ink for printing.
+In order to make your own set you will need cardstock, glue or two-sided tape, scissors, adhesive spray, laminating film (available by the roll or in pre-cut 11x13 sheets, can buy it online, in stores or directly from most paper companies) and plenty of printer ink.
 You may also want to locate some digital images, which will become the backs of the cards.
 These can be family photos, artistic photographs, clip art, or internet images found at sites like www.images.google.com.
 You will need to use a photo editing software to resize and crop these photos (as well as photos that may be needed for the faces of the flash cards) to fit your card backs (3" tall by 2" wide will be best).

 The first step of this project is to open your word processing software (these instructions pertain to the Microsoft Word 2007 format, but most softwares will have the same or very similar controls).
 To begin, then select "shapes."
 Choose the rectangle with rounded corners tool and use it to draw.
 Do not worry about the circle being perfect, because once drawn you can go to the "format" tab and adjust the height and width (these controls are found all the way to the right of the toolbar).
 Set the height to 3.5 and the width to 2.5 inches.
 Move this rectangle so that it is located in the upper-left corner, and copy and paste it (select the object by clicking on it, press the "ctrl and "c" keys together, then click a blank part of the sheet and press the "ctrl" and "v" keys together) enough times so that you have a full page of cards or enough to fulfill your needs remembering to accommodate for both card fronts and backs.